Thursday, November 19, 2015

 Almond Cold Soup

 This traditional Spanish recipe is a classical in summer.
-It is easy to assemble, however it takes some time to peel the grapes.
-Lovely to all doshas and children.
-The traditional recipe call for bread, if you are gluten free, select a gluten free bread of your preference.
-Also if you have a super blender like the Vitamix, you can do a creamy almond milk, in that case omit the bread.
+It is easy to assemble.
+However, it takes some time to peel the grapes.
+Lovely for all doshas and children.
+The traditional recipe call for bread.
+If you are gluten free, select a gluten free bread of your preference.
+Also if you have a super blender like Vitamix, you can do a creamy almond milk.
+In that case, omit the bread.

 Monday, June 29, 2015